JamesHeinrich/getID3/readme.txt

     written just "value"  (detected by getID3())
 * Oggenc 0.9-rc3 flags the encoded file as ABR whether it's actually ABR or VBR.
+* iTunes (versions "v7.0.0.70" is known-guilty, probably other versions are too) writes ID3v2.3 comment tags using an ID3v2.2 frame name (3-bytes) null-padded to 4 bytes which is not valid for ID3v2.3+
+    (detected by getID3() since 1.9.12-201603221746)
 * iTunes (versions "X v2.0.3", "v3.0.1" are known-guilty, probably
     other versions are too) writes ID3v2.3 comment tags using a frame name 'COM ' which is not valid for ID3v2.3+ (it's an